MoritzLost/ProcessWireDev/site/02-setup-and-structure/02-integrate-composer-with-processwire.md

 {% alert 'info' %}

-_Sidenote:_ Of course it would be best if the ProcessWire core lived outside the webroot alongside our other dependecies.
+_Sidenote:_ Of course it would be best if the ProcessWire core lived outside the webroot alongside our other dependencies.
 However, ProcessWire doesn't really support that, and it does include some configuration in its `.htaccess` file to safeguard sensitive directories and files inside the CMS, so it's not a big problem.

 {% endalert %}